 Ergonomics in the Workplace

-Ergonomics is essential to the office space.
-Ensuring people are being as efficient as possible, in their health and work, is very important for the employee.
-According to goodlifehacktips.com, here are the recommended ergonomic ways to stand and sit at your workspace.
+Ergonomics is essential to office space.
+Ensuring people are as efficient as possible in their health and work is very important for the employee.
+Here are the recommended ergonomic ways to stand and sit at your workspace.

-- Posture: When sitting at a desk for an extended period of time, most people tend to eventually start slouching down in their chair.
-In time, this poor posture can lead to damaged structures in the spine and contribute to back pain.
+- Posture: When sitting at a desk for an extended period of time, most people tend to start slouching down in their chair eventually.
+In time, this poor posture can damage the spine’s damaged structures and contribute to back pain.
 Therefore, it is of vital importance to try and maintain good posture throughout your workday.
 As you sit at your desk, center your body in front of your monitor and keyboard.
 Sit straight up without slouching and try to keep your thighs horizontal with your knees at about hip level.

 - Monitor Height: This is crucial to a healthy spine.
-Try to place your monitor directly in front of you about 20 to 28 inches away from where you are sitting.
+Try to place your monitor directly in front of you, about 20 to 28 inches away from where you are sitting.
 Your monitor should be no higher than eye level.
-Tilt the monitor upwards so you do not need to lean in order to view it.
+Tilt the monitor upwards, so you do not need to learn to view it.